apache/flink/docs/dev/table/sql/queries.md

 ## Supported Syntax

 Flink parses SQL using [Apache Calcite](https://calcite.apache.org/docs/reference.html), which supports standard ANSI SQL.
-DDL statements are not supported by Flink.

 The following BNF-grammar describes the superset of supported SQL features in batch and streaming queries.
 The [Operations](#operations) section shows examples for the supported features and indicates which features are only supported for batch or streaming queries.

 {% highlight sql %}

-insert:
-  INSERT INTO tableReference
-  query

 query:
   values
   | {